-- Redeeming investors should receive a price for their units in the fund that reflects the discount needed to sell the required portion of a fund’s assets in the specified redemption notice period, ensuring fair outcomes for redeeming and remaining investors.
+- redeeming investors should receive a price for their units in the fund that reflects the discount needed to sell the required portion of a fund’s assets in the specified redemption notice period, ensuring fair outcomes for redeeming and remaining investors; and

 The review will now consider how these principles could be implemented in a proportionate and effective manner.

-The Financial Conduct Authority (FCA) will use the conclusions of the review which will be released in 2020 to inform the development of the FCA’s rules for open-ended funds.
+The FCA will use the conclusions of the review which will be released in 2020 to inform the development of the FCA’s rules for open-ended funds.

-Recognising the global nature of asset management, the conclusions could also be used by UK regulators in international work at the Financial Stability Board (FSB), the International Organization of Securities Commissions (IOSCO) and with other competent authorities.
+Recognising the global nature of asset management, the conclusions could also be used by UK regulators in international work at the Financial Stability Board, the International Organization of Securities Commissions and with other competent authorities.